 Our first featured volunteer is Shelley Ebener, who has volunteered at the Springfield House for the last several years.

-Upon my retirement three years ago, I knew I still had useful skills and would be looking at volunteering.
+Upon my retirement several years ago, I knew I still had useful skills and would be looking at volunteering.

-Almost thirty-three years ago my younger son was born 14 weeks prematurely.
-Living in Chatham, we did not need to use the services of the Springfield Ronald McDonald House, but we saw firsthand the importance of the house for families from outside the area.
+Almost thirty-five years ago, my younger son was born 14 weeks prematurely.
+Living in Chatham, we did not need to use the services of the Springfield Ronald McDonald House, but we saw firsthand the importance of the House for families from outside the area.
 It was such a comfort for those needing a place to stay.
-When that same son was in our church youth group, the group would would be guest chefs and he would reassure parents that good things happen in the NICU and provide support to the families, as well as living proof of the success possible.
+When that same son was in our church youth group, the group would be meal volunteers.
+He would reassure parents that good things happen in the NICU and provide support to the families, as well as living proof of the success possible

 Because of these two experiences the Ronald McDonald House was the first place I looked to volunteer.
 Seeing the needs of the families and the importance of having a clean, safe home away from home, I know I made a good choice in volunteering.